foundry-vtt-community/wiki.js/development/guides/local-to-repo.md

 You should see a blue banner indicating that your module was installed successfully.
 If it worked, you can now delete the module folder that you moved in step [G1](#G1); your module is now inside `modules` again.

+>Once your module is installable, it's now also **volatile**: Any time you update it, your local copy will be wiped out completely and replaced with a freshly downloaded copy, just like all other package updates.
+If you're going to continue working on your module locally — making changes, adding more content — you should **right-click it in Setup > Lock Module**, to keep it safe from this. {.is-warning}

 # H. (Optional) Official Listing
 Once your module is hosted and installable, you may choose to submit it to Foundry for review and potential listing in their index, which would give it a package page on [foundryvtt.com](https://foundryvtt.com) and make it available to be found via search in Foundry Setup.

 <a id="H1" href="#H1">H1:</a> To submit your module for review, go to [foundryvtt.com/creators/submit/](https://foundryvtt.com/creators/submit/), and fill out the form.
 Your `Package URL` is your GitHub repository's base URL, from step [C5](#C5).

 # I. Updating Your Module